ngs-doo/dsl-php-tutorial/README.md

 ### Specifications

 Specification states a certain condition, it has various uses, one of them is to filter items.
 We write a specification in the DSL.
-Here's a specificiation that fetches all comments belonging to a certain post:
+Here's a specification that fetches all comments belonging to a certain post:

     root Comment
     {